-If you work with a platform instead of pallets, your truck may not have a Pallet Grab.
+Note: If you work with a fork mounted auxiliary platform instead of a pallet, your truck may not have a Pallet Grab.
 Make certain the platform is fastened to the truck.

 KEEP THE SIDE GATES DOWN

 - Keep the side gates down unless you are leaving the truck or picking from the side. - Don't sit or climb on the side gates. - Keep your entire body in the operator area.